kylebystrom/pawpyseed/README.md

 ## Questions and Comments

 Find a bug?
 Areas of code unclearly documented?
 Other questions?
-Feel free to contact Kyle Bystrom at kylebystrom@berkeley.edu with the subject "pawpyseed: <Topic>".
+Feel free to contact Kyle Bystrom at kylebystrom@gmail.com with the subject "pawpyseed: <Topic>" AND/OR create an issue on the Github page at <https://github.com/kylebystrom/pawpyseed>.